starcitizen-lug/knowledge-base/wiki/_posts/2026-07-16-audio-and-framerate.md

 >
 > CIG is aware of the issue.
 We'll update here when we have more information.
 >
+> Framerate workaround: Switch to a LUG runner 11.14-2 or later to improve framerates.
+>
-> Workaround: reduce audio stutter by changing the in-game audio setting to mono instead of stereo
+> Audio workaround: Reduce audio stutter by changing the in-game audio setting to mono instead of stereo
 >
 > -  Audio bug [STARC-214091](https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-214091)
 > -  Stall at Vulkan shader compilation [STARC-214252](https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-214252)